Glitch background generator

 5. Vector scalability: SVG stays crisp for retina displays and large-format print.

-6. PNG workflow on the same site: Jump from this page to rrrasterize when stakeholders need raster assets.
+6. PNG workflow on the same site: Jump from SVG export to Squoosh (/squoosh) when stakeholders need raster assets.

 Frequently Asked Questions